chombosan - stock.adobe.com

 “Cloud is at the heart of our IT strategy and Google provides us with the rendering power to create Oscar-winning graphics in post-production work.”

-As a supplement to its new cloud region, the company is also rolling out a number of new services aimed specifically at helping VFX teams collaborate on projects and more easily manage data-heavy rendering tasks.
+As a supplement to its cloud region, the company is also rolling out a number of services aimed specifically at helping VFX teams collaborate on projects and more easily manage data-heavy rendering tasks.

 They include managed Network Attached Storage (NAS) service, Google Cloud Filestore, which is for use by application and workflows that need to run across fleets of machines with access to a shared file system.